wp-plugins/clean-and-simple-contact-form-by-meg-nicholas/readme.txt

 Important: Check that you have an email address set-up in your WordPress ‘Settings’->’General’ page.
 This is the address that the plugin will use to send the contents of the contact form.

-To add the contact form to your WordPress website simply place the shortcode [contact-form] on the post or page that you wish the form to appear on.
+To add the contact form to your WordPress website simply place the shortcode [cscf-contact-form] on the post or page that you wish the form to appear on.

+**If you have Jetpack plugin installed disable the contact form otherwise the wrong form will display.**

+Goto [other notes](http://wordpress.org/plugins/clean-and-simple-contact-form-by-meg-nicholas/other_notes/ "How To Use") for information on how to use.

 == Additional Settings ==
 This plugin will work as is without any additional setup.
 You have the option to change the default messages that are displayed to your user and to add reCAPTCHA capabilities.